-ORONO, Maine — Planning a trip to Norway, Fiji, Australia or Italy?
-Eager to know more about the customs, food, languages and transportation?
+Planning a trip to Norway, Fiji, Australia, Italy or Thailand?
+Eager to know more about the country’s customs, food, languages and transportation?

 The Second Annual International Trade Show at the University of Maine is just the ticket to learn about these countries and 30 other global destinations.

-Students in Clint Relyea’s Introduction to International Business course invite people from campus and surrounding communities to the trade show from 10 a.m. to 2 p.m.
+UMaine students in Clint Relyea’s Introduction to International Business course invite people from campus and the surrounding communities to the trade show from 10 a.m. to 2 p.m.
 Tuesday, May 3, at the New Balance Student Recreation Center.
-(Students were also interviewed by WABI-TV5.)

-More than 100 student “economic development officers” will be discussing the exports, history, education and health care systems of the selected countries, said Relyea, a Maine Business School lecturer in management.
+More than 100 student “economic development officers” will be promoting the exports, history, education and healthcare systems of the selected countries, said Relyea, a Maine Business School lecturer in management.

-The student exhibitions will be evaluated on content — including relevance and quality of information — as well as overall appearance and creativity.
+The student exhibitions will be evaluated on content — including relevance and quality of information — as well as overall appearance, creativity and appearance.
 Judges will be: Jeffrey Porter, director of the U.S. Export Assistance Center of Maine; Jeffrey Bennett, senior trade specialist for the Maine International Trade Center; and Lucy Sommo, director of international recruitment at the University of Maine.

 One team was so inspired and curious, it visited Austria — the country it had researched.

-To share the show’s academic successes with a wider audience, Relyea and Sarath Nonis from Arkansas State University will present a paper they authored at the June meeting of the Academy of International Business in New Orleans.
+To share the show’s successes and potential with a wider audience, Relyea and Sarath Nonis from Arkansas State University will present a paper they wrote about it at the June meeting of the Academy of International Business in New Orleans.

 Students were also interviewed by WABI-TV5 about the event.